The Best Self-Tanners for Bronzing Your Body

 St. Tropez

-Vegan, hypoallergenic and fragrance-free, this limited-edition tanner is suitable for all skin tones, but especially kind to sensitive skin.
+Vegan, hypoallergenic, and fragrance-free, this limited-edition tanner is suitable for all skin tones but is especially kind to sensitive skin.

 Photo: